syncfusion-content/wpf-docs/wpf/SfSchedule/Getting-Started.md

 ## Scheduler Views-(Day, Week, WorkWeek, TimeLine and Month)

 Scheduler control includes five different view styles in showing dates and can be allocated to the control using the property [ScheduleType](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleType.html) property.
-By default the control is assigned with `DayView`.
+By default the control is assigned with `Day` view.
 Initially, the latest date will be shown for all views of the calendar.

 Scheduler provides 5 different types of views which has mentioned below,